ScriabinOp8No12/App-Academy-Lecture-Links-Paired-with-Class-Topics/README.md

 2. Gmail API
 3. Gsheets Service Account
 4. Email(s) from Gmail with the App Academy Zoom Lecture(s)
-5. App Academy Open Account and Google Chrome browser (both optional -> if you don't need the topics)
+5. App Academy Open Account and Google Chrome browser (both optional -> if you don't need the topics App Academy Open)
 6. Libraries for each Python module

 # Gmail API setup - Obtaining your Client ID and Client Secret: